 EA's Steve Wordsmith, issued the following statement:

 After getting countless complaints about the sexual nature in Bulletstorm, we finally had to do something about it.
 I personally had no idea how dirty people's minds really were.
-It's quite sad to see your work get changed like
+It's quite sad to see your work get changed

-rear entry, or gag reflex as something dirty?
+words like topless, rear entry, or gag reflex as something dirty?
 These words have very clear intent on the happenings on the screen.

 Topless for example, happens when you successfully cut an enemy in half.
 What else was I supposed to put there that would be precise to the player?
-If you look at the bottom half of the dead enemy, you can clearly see he's missing
+If you look at the bottom half of the dead enemy, you can clearly see he's

-his top half, ergo the term topless.
+missing his top half, ergo the term topless.
 Rear entry is talking about shooting a guy in the back.
 The terminology seemed to be basic knowledge to me.
 People have both a front side, and a back side, which can also be called the rear.

 The one that annoys me the most is gag reflex.
 You must have a really sick mind to think gag reflex is sexual.
 Ever take a bite of food to big and start choking?
 Ever throw up before?
 You can thank your gag reflex for that.

 Honestly, to even think that any of these things have a sexual nature, you got to have a really dirty mind to begin with.
-Sadly it looks like people who won't even play this game have the dirtiest minds, and EA has forced us to change the names into
+Sadly it looks like people who won't even play this game have the dirtiest minds, and EA has forced us to change the names

-something more kid friendly.
+into something more kid friendly.